Coffea liberica

-Coffea liberica, commonly known as the Liberian coffee, is a species of flowering plant in the family Rubiaceae from which coffee is produced.
-It is native to western and central Africa from Liberia to Uganda and Angola, and has become naturalised in the Philippines, Indonesia, Seychelles, the Andaman & Nicobar Islands, and Malaysia.
+Coffea liberica, commonly known as Liberian coffee, is a species of flowering plant in the family Rubiaceae from which coffee is produced.
+It is native to western and central Africa (from Liberia to Uganda and Angola), and has become naturalised in areas including Colombia, Venezuela, the Philippines, Borneo and Java.

 Description

 Coffea liberica trees are very tall, reaching up to 20 m high.
 They are harvested using ladders.
-The size of the cherries, the beans, and the leaves of barako are also among the largest of all coffee varieties.
+The cherries, beans, and leaves are also among the largest of all coffee varieties.

-The shape of the liberica beans is unique among other commercial species (arabica, robusta) and varieties (liberica var. dewevrei).
-It is asymmetric, with one side shorter than the other side, creating characteristic "hook" at the tip.
+The shape of the liberica beans is unique among commercial species of coffee, which also include arabica and robusta.
+It is asymmetric, with one side shorter than the other, creating a characteristic "hook" at the tip.
 The central furrow is also more jagged in comparison to other coffee beans.

+Characteristics

+Coffea liberica beans are larger than Arabica and Robusta beans, with a unique shape that resembles a teardrop.
+They also have a distinct aroma, with a floral and fruity scent that is often described as similar to jackfruit.

+The flavor profile of Coffea liberica is also unique, with a bold and full-bodied taste that is often described as smoky, woody, and slightly nutty.